loopnlearn/loopbuildscripts/README.md

 Initially, these scripts were developed under a personal GitHub account: `loopnlearn`.

-Later, we configured the GitHub organization account `loopandlearn`.
+In 2022, we configured the GitHub organization account `loopandlearn`.

-All new development happens in the [loopandlearn](https://github.com/loopandlearn) organization.
+* All new development happens in the [loopandlearn](https://github.com/loopandlearn) organization

-As a courtesy to folks who find old links that refer to loopnlearn loopbuildscripts, that repository is kept up to date with the [loopandlearn lnl-scripts](https://github.com/loopandlearn/lnl-scripts) repository.
+* As a courtesy to folks who find old links that refer to loopnlearn loopbuildscripts, that repository is kept up to date with the [loopandlearn lnl-scripts](https://github.com/loopandlearn/lnl-scripts) repository

 ## Other Apps?